(3 Simple Steps)

-So now we understand why we need to choose a niche, it’s time to find the best niche available.
-If you are an existing business, you have the option to choose a niche from your existing information.
-Take a look at your past and current client list.
+So now it’s time to find the best niche available.
+If you’re an existing business, you have the option to choose a niche from your existing information.
+Take a look at your past and current clients.

 Let’s say you’re a landscaper.
-From your client list, you conclude the bulk of your business came from elderly, single women.
+From your client list, you conclude the bulk of your business comes from elderly, single women.
 Why this will work:

-But what if you are just starting out?
+But what if you’re just starting out?
 I’m assuming you have some experience in your field, so you can probably make an informed decision regarding your niche.
 So do your homework.